Longford based, nationwide supporthello@purpletree.ie1800 787 333

 • The employee’s immediate presence must be indispensable

-• Applies to spouse/partner, child, parent, sibling, or person in a relationship of domestic dependency
+• Applies to a child, spouse or partner, parent or grandparent, brother or sister, a person to whom the employee is in loco parentis, or a person in a relationship of domestic dependency

 The entitlement is limited to 3 days in 12 months and 5 days in 36 months.
 It is paid leave but does not cover attending a funeral or time off to grieve.
 For more on statutory leave, visit the Workplace Relations Commission.